informalsystems/ibc-starknet/docs/README.md

 [10, 20, 30]: 3, 10, 20, 30
 ```

-## Generating Rust bindings for the contract
+## Generate Rust bindings for a contract

 To simplify the (de)serialization process, we can generate Rust bindings for the
 contract calls and types using